kexiZeroing/kexiZeroing.github.io/src/blog/run-mysql-locally-and-use-prisma.md

   authorId  Int
 }

-"author" will not become a column in the database.
+Note: "author" will not become a column in the database.
 The way to read this is that "authorId" field references the "id" field on the User model.
 ```

 ```